-If the INTERCEPT module is part of an EAR, its configuration overrides are incorporated in the deployment plan as part of the EAR, not as separate modules.
+If the Intercept module is part of an EAR, its configuration overrides are incorporated in the deployment plan as part of the EAR, not as separate modules.

-Recognition of Target Types
+4.6.3 Recognition of Target Types

 The J2EE Deployment API specification's definition of a target does not include any notion of its type.
 WebLogic Server supports standard modules and Oracle-specific module types as valid deployment targets.
-Target support is provided by the

-'''

-weblogic.deploy.api.spi.WebLogicTarget and weblogic.deploy.api.spi.WebLogicTargetType classes.
-See "Module Types" on page 4-12.
+Target support is provided by the weblogic.deploy.api.spi.WebLogicTarget and weblogic.deploy.api.spi.WebLogicTargetType classes.
+See Section 4.6.1, "Module Types".

-'''